 And people wonder why we should re-nationalise the railways.

 ‘Mummy, I heard a noise’

 Not this again.
-When Steve’s at home, she sleeps like a log.
+When Michael’s at home, she sleeps like a log.
 But when I want to get a good night’s sleep?
 There’s always something.

 Everything is exactly as it should be.